Mark Harmon: Career

 Harmon's career reached several other high points in 1986.
 In January, he was named People magazine's Sexiest Man Alive.
-Following his departure from St. Elsewhere in February, he played the lead in the TV movies Prince of Bel Air, co-starring with Kirstie Alley, and The Deliberate Stranger, in which he portrayed the real-life serial killer Ted Bundy.
+Following his departure from St. Elsewhere in February, he played the lead in the television films Prince of Bel Air, co-starring with Kirstie Alley, and The Deliberate Stranger, in which he portrayed the real-life serial killer Ted Bundy.
 With his career blossoming, he played a role in the 1986 theatrical film Let's Get Harry and the lead role in the 1987 comedy Summer School, again co-starring with Kirstie Alley and alongside future JAG and NCIS alum Patrick Labyorteaux.
 Returning briefly to episodic television in 1987, Harmon had a limited engagement on the series Moonlighting, playing Cybill Shepherd's love interest Sam Crawford for four episodes.
-He then starred in the 1987 TV movie After the Promise.
+He then starred in the 1987 television film After the Promise.
 In 1988, he co-starred with Sean Connery and Meg Ryan in the 1988 feature film The Presidio, and also opposite Jodie Foster in the film Stealing Home.
-Despite several high-profile roles, Harmon's film career never gathered momentum and, after a muted reception to his 1989 comedy Worth Winning, he returned to television, appearing in various television movies.
+After his 1989 comedy Worth Winning, he returned to television, appearing in various television films.

 Harmon's next regular television role would be as Chicago police detective Dickie Cobb for two seasons (1991–1993) on the NBC series Reasonable Doubts.
-In 1993, he appeared in one episode in the role of a rodeo clown on the CBS comedy/western series Harts of the West with future castmate Sean Murray, who plays McGee on NCIS.
+In 1993, he appeared in one episode in the role of a rodeo clown on the CBS comedy/western series Harts of the West with future NCIS castmate Sean Murray.
+In 1994, he had a role in the Western film Wyatt Earp.

 In 1995, Harmon starred in the ABC series Charlie Grace, in which he portrayed a private investigator.
 The series lasted only one season, after which he returned to ensemble medical shows on the series Chicago Hope, in which he played Dr. Jack McNeil from 1996 to 2000.
 He also portrayed astronaut Wally Schirra in one episode of the 1998 mini-series From the Earth to the Moon.

+His movie roles during that time included Fear and Loathing in Las Vegas (1998), Crossfire Trail (2001), and Local Boys (2002).
+In 2003, Harmon had a supporting role in the remake of the comedy film Freaky Friday.
+In 2004, he appeared in the romantic comedy Chasing Liberty.

+Harmon has also starred in several stage productions in Los Angeles and Toronto.
+At the Cast Theatre in Los Angeles, he performed in Wrestlers and The Wager.
+In the late 1980s he was part of the cast of the Canadian premiere of Key Exchange.
+Several productions of Love Letters provided him the opportunity to play alongside his wife Pam Dawber.